TAbdiukov/extract/JAD.md

 	Parameter: Value
 	```

- This "locating" operation takes about 30 seconds.
+This "locate" operation takes about 30 seconds.

  # Step 3 – Locate JAD's beginning

- Very similar process to "Step 2 – Locating JAD's end"
+ Very similar process to "Step 2 – Locate JAD's end"

  you only need to find:
  * the first entry before the JAD's end